WorldWideTelescope/worldwide-telescope-tour-authoring-guide/content/_index.md

 [AAS WorldWide Telescope][wwt] “tours” are scripted, multimedia experiences that guide the viewer through WWT’s simulated universe.
-Imagine a PowerPoint presentation that explores 3D space and time, with annotations, links, and interactive elements.
+Imagine a PowerPoint presentation that overlays the standard text blocks, links, and interactive elements on top of astronomical imagery in two, three, or even four dimensions.

 [wwt]: https://worldwidetelescope.org/home